AraGold7/AraGold7/README.md

 # 👋 Hi, I’m @AraGold7
 - 👀 I’m interested in data, coding and electronics
-- 🌱 I’m currently learning python, minecraft editing (like mods and datapacks),batch and powershell scripts
+- 🌱 I’m currently learning python, minecraft editing (like mods and datapacks), batch and powershell scripts
 - 📫 How to reach me: open a ticket in my discord server
 - 😄 Pronouns: He/him, his
 - ⚡ About me: young student, cat lover and playing badminton on my spare time